 Vivianne Baldwin APSNZ

-Tony is the Councillor for National Competitions.
-This includes providing guidance and assistance to clubs hosting the Society’s domestic competitions, including the PSNZ Canon National Exhibition, the regional salons, Interclub competitions, Canon Online and the Jack Sprosen Trophy.
-Tony is also the liaison councillor for non-PSNZ salons such as North Shore Salon, Trenna Packer and New Brighton Photojournalism.
+Craig is the Councillor for National Competitions.
+With a wealth of experience in photographic competitions, Craig will provide guidance and assistance to the clubs hosting the Society’s national competitions.
+These include the PSNZ Canon National Exhibition, the regional salons, Inter-club competitions, Canon Online and the Jack Sprosen Memorial Trophy.